Soft and Subtle the Naked Cake Makes it's Debut at

 TIP: Don't go overboard scraping or the ganache icing and cake crumbs will start to meld into one another.
 I would recommend my chocolate stout cake recipe for this style as it makes a firmer crust.

 Want to see the naked cake in action ;-)

-I used my white wedding cake recipe and easy buttercream frosting for the cake above.
+I used my white wedding cake recipe and easy buttercream frosting for the cake pictured below.
 Recipe links are at the bottom of the page for you.

 It's important to have a nice golden crust so bake your cakes until they are firm to the touch and use a simple syrup on the layers to maintain moisture.
 Naked cakes tend to dry out quickly as they are more exposed.

 NOTE: These are semi naked.
 Totally bare cakes with no icing whatsoever are very susceptible to drying out.
 I much prefer the look of minimally frosted versus totally nude without icing.
 Keep the layers well wrapped right up until you set it up at the venue.